| CONDITION | |

 It is a mystery to me |

-if my cell phone works there (or not). (uncommonly used) |
+if my mobile phone works there (or not). (uncommonly used) |

-| CONDITIONAL IF-CLAUSE | RESULT CLAUSE |
+CONDITIONAL IF + CLAUSE | RESULT CLAUSE |

-If my cell phone works there, |
+If my mobile phone works there, |

 I'll be surprised. (condition - commonly used) |